 I’ve struggled to hold all of these issues in my mind.
 There’s just so much to think about right now, so much turmoil and change.
 It’s dizzying.
 I needed to see the issues in physical form, set as a dialogue among Americans.

 Where do we have our best discussions?
 At the dinner table, of course.

 “At the Table I: Red and Blue” features symbols for justice, nationalism, family, and a dozen other issues placed in serving dishes, set on dining tables.
-Many of the serving bowls have cards listing ingredients that make these topics so complex.

 There is a wide variety of place settings, because people with all styles and tastes belong at our American table.

 In addition to a variety of small, man-made objects, viewers discover real (dead) insects; something genuine from nature.
 They are simultaneously beautiful and repulsive sitting on plates, reminding viewers that nature exists beyond our control.

 Red and blue chairs provide seating.
 Grids on the floor symbolize the gridlock in our government.
 The windows cast shadows in a grid pattern across the tables, floor, and walls.
 Being locked into that grid is powerful.